The Clear Edge

 • Ability to execute consistently

 The path exists.
-This isn’t fantasy or guru promises.
-This is documented first-year progression from an operator who built a realistic foundation instead of chasing an unsustainable maximum.
+This isn’t fantasy or guru promises; it’s a documented first-year progression from an operator who chose to build a realistic foundation instead of chasing an unsustainable maximum.

-Your timeline might vary by 2-4 months based on market, skill level, and execution quality.
+Your own timeline may shift by 2–4 months depending on your market, skill level, and execution quality, but the underlying sequence still holds.

 The system works.
 Now execute it with realistic expectations.